maisvendoo/blenderCSV/README.md

    - *Set logging Level*:  select threshold level for the log file.
 The default setting is "INFO".
    - *Transform coordinates*: If you want to change OpenBVE 's Left-handed coordinate system to Blender's Right-handed coordinate system, check this option.
 The default is enable.
    - *Split AddFace2:* If this option is enabled, AddFace2's double-sided is split to an each face.
-After splited, each faces Material's AddFace2 option is turn off automatically.
+After split, each faces Material's AddFace2 option is turn off automatically.

-3. After choose the *.csv model from filesystem, press the "OpenBVE model (*.csv)" button, then import the model.
+3. After choose the \*.csv model from filesystem, press the "OpenBVE model (\*.csv)" button, then import the model.
    ![import3-en](images/import3-en.jpg)

-   If you are turn off the*Transform coordinates*option, the imported model is as shown below.
+   If you are turn off the *Transform coordinates* option, the imported model is as shown below.
    ![import4-en](images/import4-en.jpg)

-### 2.2 Exporting from Blender to *.csv model file
+### 2.2 Exporting from Blender to \*.csv model file

 1. Before the choose export object, **you must change mode to "Object Mode"**.
 After changed, you can choose export object(s).
    ![export1-en](images/export1-en.jpg)
-2. Choose File->Export->OpenBVE CSV model (*.csv) from main menu.
+2. Choose File -> Export -> OpenBVE CSV model (\*.csv) from main menu.
 3. Choose export options.

    ![export2](images/export2.jpg)